SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

    </ a movie called 'Ghostbusters', dir.
 Ivan Reitman

 ..
 TODO: Where should I mention “AnyClass”?

 ..
-TODO: casting also needs to be mentioned in the context of protocol conformance.

-..
-TODO: talk about the use of "as" outside of an "if" statement sense, once rdar://16063985 is fixed.

-..
 TODO: this section needs to address the question of "a constant or variable having a type" as distinct from "a class instance having a type".